-Development of distance learning [6-7] is influenced by the improvement of technology.
-Based on the levels of interaction, the development of distance learning has three stages [8]:
+Development of distance learning [10-11] is influenced by the improvement of technology.
+Based on the levels of interaction, the development of distance learning has three stages [12]:

 Stage 1 (1880-1960s): This is a passive distance learning stage.
-The teaching messages are conveyed one-way, with no real-time communication between teachers and students.
+The teaching messages are one-way conveyed, and have no real-time communication between teachers and students.
 An example is correspondence courses.
 The technology applications of distance learning in this stage are printed materials, hardcopy, recorded tape, video tape and radio programs.

-Stage 2 (1960s-1990s): The interaction between learners and teachers is more active in this stage than in stage 1, since they can engage in bilateral message exchange and interaction.
+Stage 2 (1960s-1990s): The interaction between learners and teachers is more active in this stage than in stage 1, since teachers and learners can engage in bilateral message exchange and interaction.
 Both synchronous and asynchronous teaching and learning are possible.
 The technology applications of distance learning in stage 2 are bilateral video training, bilateral audio distance training, unilateral satellite video, computer assistant instruction and BBSs (Bulletin Board Systems).

 Stage 3 (1990s-21st century): This is a complex era for distance learning.
-As well as the WWW (World Wide Web) and Internet technology, technology applications adopted in previous phases are also applied.
 This stage involves highly active interaction with no specific teaching methods.
 The use of educational technologies depends on the teaching objective and content.

-Future of distance learning education: Distance learning will emphasize the lively learning environment in the future [7].
+Future of distance learning education: Distance learning will emphasize the lively learning environment in the future [11].
 The key objective of researchers will be to develop a distance education system that can generate an environment similar to the real face-to-face context.
 Distance learning will involve interactive video, audio and visual reality systems, thus eliminating distance between students and the teacher.
-Furthermore, distance-learning will address not merely the physical distance, but also the emotional distance between students and teacher [9].
+Furthermore, distance-learning will address not merely the physical distance, but also the emotional distance between students and teacher [13].
 This gap in understanding between students and teacher needs to be shortened.
-This goal will be attained by discerning new improved educational strategies and education resources to integrate technological innovations into educational practice [7].
+This goal will be attained by discerning new improved educational strategies and education resources to integrate technological innovations into educational practice [11].